 EBCFX is built with its integrated Compliance Verification System (CVS) at the core of the software.

-Exchange Bank of Canada has implemented a regulatory compliance risk management program, incorporating the continuous development and maintenance of robust policies, guidelines, training and risk-assessment tools and models, to ensure compliance with applicable regulatory requirements.
+Exchange Bank of Canada’s regulatory compliance and risk management programs focus on leveraging new technologies and partners to continuously develop robust policies, guidelines, training and risk-assessment tools and models.

 EBC’s Anti-Money Laundering (AML) program deters, detects, and reports suspected money laundering and terrorist financing activity.
 Our proprietary software, EBCFX (for financial institutions), is built around our proven Compliance Verification System (CVS).